yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 * double bangs: T!!, converts a unsafe nullable type to a non-null type T, if the object is null, it throws an Exception
 * platform type: T!, it indicates T or T?, kotlin can not known the type and let the developer decide what to do.

+## Modules
+* start: the original start code template for your own exercises
+* app: contains all the improved code results with all non-alpha libs till [last edit]
+* finished_code: the original google codelab results module.

+you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of [last edit]

+[last edit]: 23.Aug 2021